 Cypress and Selenium are a textbook example of 'same, same but different'.
 Although both tools are designed to automate web browsers for testing, they differ in their purpose, target user base, and architecture.
 Besides, Cypress is a new entrant that is still growing and improving whereas Selenium has been an established tool in the realm of automation testing.

-If you're looking for a fast and cost-effective way to carry out quality assurance on your software product, or if you would like personalized testing strategy guidance from industry experts, shoot us an email at email@example.com.
+If you're looking for a fast and cost-effective way to carry out quality assurance services on your software product, or if you would like personalized testing strategy guidance from industry experts, shoot us an email at email@example.com.